proz-tecnologia/PIT01GP08/README.md

 ## Development
-- Develop from the prototype/wireframe of what is expected at the end of the sprint I
+- Developing the prototype/wireframe of what is expected at the end of sprint I
-- Configure the repository created on Github by the work team
+- Configuring of the repository created on Github by the work team

 </br>

 ## Organization
-- Using the Github board for project management
+- Using Github board for project management
 - Using Git Flow
 - Using Discord for team communication

 </br>

 ## At the end of the sprint I
-- The project must contain reusable components
+- Project must contain reusable components
-- The project must follow the language conventions and best practices
+- Project must follow language conventions and best practices
-- The project must present what was proposed by the prototype
+- Project must present what was proposed by the prototype
-- The project must present the components and functionalities defined by the business rules
+- Project must present the components and functionalities defined by the business rules

 </br>